 - The Foster Carer must sign the supervision record to agree that they will not been involved in any parenting aspects relating to the CLA without a fuller assessment, the nature of which to be decided on depending on how the relationship develops.

-IMMEDIATE CHECKS: DBS and other safeguarding statutory checks must be undertaken for any new partner having high levels of contact and visiting the family home.
+- DBS and other safeguarding statutory checks must be undertaken for any new partner having high levels of contact and visiting the family home;

-- It is the expectation that all foster carers must inform the fostering service should their circumstances with their partner change with regards to the status of the relationship, overnight stays, moving into the household and moving out of the household, as an assessment may be required;
+It is the expectation that all foster carers must inform the fostering service should their circumstances with their partner change with regards to the status of the relationship, overnight stays, moving into the household and moving out of the household.

 In circumstances where the new partner is also a Hertfordshire County Council approved foster carer either individually or with another partner, a review of their approval must be undertaken within 6 months of joining the household.
 The review should concentrate on the new partnership and should consider carefully the new relationships created within the reconstituted household.